-- As a first step, privileged deposits (up to CHF 100,000 per customer) are immediately paid out from the liquid assets of the failed bank. - If the institution's liquidity does not suffice to cover all the privileged bank deposits as per step one above, the system-wide selfregulatory depositor protection scheme is used as a second measure to protect privileged deposits, provided that such privileged deposits are booked in Switzerland. - 3.
+- As a first step, privileged deposits (up to CHF 100,000 per customer) are immediately (within 7 working days after FINMA's opening of the bankruptcy or relevant protective measure) paid out from the liquid assets of the failed bank. - 2.
+If the institution's liquidity does not suffice to cover all the privileged bank deposits as per step one above, the system-wide self-regulatory depositor protection scheme is used as a second measure to protect privileged deposits, provided that such privileged deposits are booked in Switzerland. "esisuisse", the organization responsible for depositor protection in Switzerland, has seen changes in its funding mechanism.
+These adjustments ensure that esisuisse has sufficient resources to fulfil its mandate effectively, especially in scenarios requiring significant payouts. - 3.
 And as a third measure to protect deposits, privileged deposits are treated preferentially, i.e., in the event of bankruptcy, these deposits are treated as second creditor class claims and will thus be satisfied after certain claims in the first class (e.g., claims of employees) but before general creditors in the third class.
 Claims with respect to deposits exceeding the privileged amount are ranked in the third class of creditors and participate pro rata in the proceeds of realisation of the bank's assets to any other unprivileged creditors.

-Unlike cash deposits in bank accounts, assets in custody accounts such as shares, units in collective investment schemes and other securities are client property and, in the event of bankruptcy, all such assets are immediately separated from the bank's assets and then released to clients owning such assets or to a custodian designated by them.
+Unlike cash deposits in bank accounts, assets in custody accounts such as shares, bonds, units in collective investment schemes and other securities are client property and, in the event of bankruptcy, all such assets are immediately separated from the bank's assets and then released to clients owning such assets or to a custodian designated by them.

-24. Does your jurisdiction know a bail-in tool in bank resolution and which liabilities are covered?
+26. Does your jurisdiction know a bail-in tool in bank resolution and which liabilities are covered?
+Does it apply in situations of a mere liquidity crisis (breach of LCR etc.)?